 Gardeners can consult their USDA zone state maps and choose which plants to grow based on the suggested plants’ list.

-Many nurseries offer their own version of the plant zone map, like Nature Hills Nursery.
+Many nurseries offer their own version of the plant zone map.
 These maps make it easy to filter for plants that will grow well in your zone.

 The USDA Plant Hardiness Zone Map was created based on each zone’s average annual extreme minimum temperatures, which means it doesn’t account for specific temperatures.